BenCat07/Voxalia/README.md

 (This portion is not a legal notice, only the "long version" is!)

 - You can do basically whatever you want (within reason), except you may not hold any developer liable for what you do with the software.
-- You may also not sell or relicense the game without explicit permission granted by FreneticXYZ.
+- You may also not sell or relicense the game without explicit permission granted by FreneticLLC.

 ### "In Human Terms":